-Risks Relating to our common stock and this offering
+Risks Relating to our common stock

 We may seek to raise additional funds, finance acquisitions, or develop strategic relationships by issuing securities that would dilute your ownership.
 Depending on the terms available to us, if these activities result in significant dilution, it may negatively impact the trading price of our shares of common stock.